Design0r/render_vault/README.md

 # Render Vault
-## A Maya Asset Browser for Materials, Models, Ligtsets, HDRIs and more.
+## A Maya Asset Browser for Materials, Models, Lightsets, HDRIs and more.

 ![Screenshot](docs/Render_Vault_Materials.png)